 Project Thrive gave a voice to the community.
 Their input and feedback, has enabled clear direction for elected members on a community vision, which has meant Governance can now effectively lead a new strategic vision for Central Hawke’s Bay.

-In September 2017, we launched a new “Business on a Page” for Central Hawke’s Bay District Council.
+In September 2017, we launched a new 'strategic direction' for Central Hawke’s Bay District Council.
 This describes the cornerstones of our long-term strategy, why it is important to us, and how we will do it.
 These statements describe how we will lead as governors.

-While simple, this Business on a Page has proven to be an effective tool to drive governance, strategy and leadership – becoming the cornerstone for organisational culture change, and policy, process and investment decision-making.
+While simple, the strategic direction has proven to be an effective tool to drive governance, strategy and leadership – becoming the cornerstone for organisational culture change, and policy, process and investment decision-making.
 It is now part of everyday language and at the centre of how we interact with each other.

 We continue to use these fundamentals to drive how we communicate and interact with our community.
 As part of the Long Term Plan (that Council has just completed consultation on), we incorporated the objectives and key areas of focus in the community outcomes expected from Council over the next 10 years.